 You could be facing more than just hundreds of thousands of dollars in fines and decades of prison time.
 You also could lose your license.
 Your business and personal property could be in forfeiture.

 Everything you’ve worked so hard for could be swept away.

 This situation has become all too common in Southern California.
 Considering the diversity and density of populations in and around Los Angeles, the region is fertile ground for federal healthcare fraud prosecutions.
 It has one of the highest rates of federal healthcare fraud indictments in the country — so much so that, since 2010, the U.S. Department of Justice (DOJ) has operated a “strike force” to prosecute healthcare fraud in and around L.A.

 Healthcare fraud — including Medicare fraud, Medicaid fraud, and TriCare fraud — has been the main target of federal prosecutors in recent years.
 That focus has led prosecutors to charge weaker cases, while hoping that overwhelmed defendants and inexperienced attorneys will fail to see those weaknesses.

-As part of our service to you, even before you contact us, we want to help make sense of what healthcare fraud is all about, how investigations take place, and the paths cases can go.
+But first, you need to know what healthcare fraud is all about, how investigations take place, and the paths cases can go.

-The government must prove this beyond a reasonable doubt.
+The government must prove all three factors beyond a reasonable doubt.

 Most federal healthcare fraud investigations begin through audits, whistleblower tips (also known as Qui Tam matters), or patient complaints.